drsanchis/blantarctic/README.md

 - **–h** to show a help.

-- **––eval** followed by a <u>float</u>, to restrict the minimum e-value of BLAST results.
+- **--eval** followed by a <u>float</u>, to restrict the minimum e-value of BLAST results.
 Default: 10e-5.

-- **––ident** followed by a <u>float</u>, to set a minimum identity threshold for the BLAST results.
+- **--ident** followed by a <u>float</u>, to set a minimum identity threshold for the BLAST results.
 Default: 30%.

-- **––cov** followed by a <u>float</u>, to set a minimum coverage threshold for the BLAST results.
+- **--cov** followed by a <u>float</u>, to set a minimum coverage threshold for the BLAST results.
 Default: 50%.

-- **––exclude** in order to exclude from the search those PROSITE domains marked with `/SKIP-FLAG`, which are commonly found post-translational modifications in the majority of sequences.
+- **--exclude** in order to exclude from the search those PROSITE domains marked with `/SKIP-FLAG`, which are commonly found post-translational modifications in the majority of sequences.
 Removing these domains from the analysis may improve visibility of other more relevant domains.

+- **-o** followed by the path to a BLAnatrctic project file (\*.bapj) to open it and directly access the interactive plots.

 ## Input